 As to the maximum speed, NHTSA's interpretation deems this "largely determinative."
 Though the draft interpretation never became final, by its own terms, industry may rely upon the draft with regard to vehicles that have a maximum speed capability less than 20 miles per hour.
-Since publishing this draft interpretation in 2005, NHTSA itself has continued to follow its guidelines.
-See National Highway Traffic and Safety Administration, Importation and Certification FAQs-Part II Group 2: Motorcycles and Scooters (stating that scooters that are incapable of a top speed of 20 mph or greater are not "motor vehicles"); see also NHTSA Interpretation 08-002289as, January 16, 2009.
+Since publishing this draft interpretation in 2005, NHTSA itself has continued to follow its guidelines.7

-For its part, in April of this year, CPSC released a report on micromobility products, and described its jurisdiction as those products not regulated by NHTSA:
+For its part, in April 2020, the CPSC released a report on micromobility products, and described its jurisdiction as those products not regulated by NHTSA:

 CPSC has jurisdiction over consumer products, which include micromobility products that the National Highway Traffic Safety Administration (NHTSA) does not consider to be a 'motor vehicle' under its jurisdiction.
-NHTSA guidance advises that the following micromobility products are not considered 'motor vehicles': (1) scooters lacking seats that are operated in a standup mode; (2) scooters that are incapable of a top speed of 20 mph or greater; and (3) electric bicycles with operable pedals, and an electric motor of 750 watts or less, whose maximum speed on a paved level surface, when powered solely by such a motor while ridden by an operator who weighs 170 pounds, is less than 20 mph.
-Accordingly, these micromobility products fall within CPSC's jurisdiction.
+NHTSA guidance advises that the following micromobility products are not considered 'motor vehicles': (1) scooters lacking seats that are operated in a stand-up mode; (2) scooters that are incapable of a top speed of 20 mph or greater; and (3) electric bicycles with operable pedals, and an electric motor of 750 watts or less, whose maximum speed on a paved level surface, when powered solely by such a motor while ridden by an operator who weighs 170 pounds, is less than 20 mph.
+Accordingly, these micromobility products fall within CPSC's jurisdiction.8

-As stated in both NHTSA's 2005 draft interpretation and CPSC's 2020 report, CPSC has jurisdiction over low-speed bicycles.
-This is codified in CPSC's bicycle regulations.
-Pedal-assisted micromobility products, even if they can exceed 20 miles per hour but are not capable of continued self-propulsion, fall within CPSC's jurisdiction.
+As stated in both NHTSA's 2005 draft interpretation and CPSC's 2020 report, the CPSC has jurisdiction over low-speed bicycles.
+This is codified in the CPSC's bicycle regulations.
+Pedal-assisted micromobility products, even if they can exceed 20 mph but are not capable of continued self-propulsion, fall within the CPSC's jurisdiction.